 1. You’ll save time

-Several of my recent clients have all had one strong motivation for coming to me (apart from my good looks and fantastic sense of humour!) – to save time.
+Several of my recent clients have all had one strong motivation for coming to me – to save time.

 Large companies have someone, or a team, whose responsibility it is to write all of their marketing copy and even small companies often have a keen marketer who’s a great writer.
 People in your company will know it inside out, they understand the services you provide and your target market.